HIMSA provides Noah in two main versions. The version of Noah you use or plan to use will greatly impact this topic.

 Encryption

-Will information at rest on computing devices be encrypted?Yes, with Noah 4.9 and later there is the option to encrypt the database
+Will information at rest on computing devices be encrypted?Yes, there is the option in the Noah Console to encrypt the database

-Does the application encrypt data in transit?Yes, in Noah System 4.4 and higher data is encrypted as it is passed between the Noah server and Noah client services.
+Does the application encrypt data in transit?Yes, data is encrypted as it is passed between the Noah server and Noah client services.

-What is the encryption standard for Noah 4.10 and newerBy default, the communication between Noah Client and Noah Server is encrypted with TLS (Transport Layer Security) protocol.
-Noah supports versions 1.0,1.1 and 1.2.
+What is the Noah encryption standard?By default, the communication between Noah Client and Noah Server is encrypted with TLS (Transport Layer Security) protocol.
+Noah supports versions 1.0, 1.1 and 1.2.

-The strength of the encryption used within the TLS session is determined by the encryption cipher negotiated between the Windows operating system hosting the Noah System 4 Server and the Windows operating system hosting each the Noah System 4 Client installation.
+The strength of the encryption used within the TLS session is determined by the encryption cipher negotiated between the Windows operating system hosting the Noah Server and the Windows operating system hosting each the Noah Client installation.
 HIMSA does not provide technical assistance on the configuration of cipher suites and priority order but information can be found here.

 Are the application’s user passwords hashed in the database table and not viewable even to the system administrators?Yes